rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 categories: post
 ---

-The problem of infering the input specification of a program has recently seen some interest[^bastani2017synthesizing][^wu2019reinam] from researchers.
+The problem of inferring the input specification of a program has recently seen some interest[^bastani2017synthesizing][^wu2019reinam] from researchers.
 This is of huge interest in fuzzing as recovery of the input specification can improve the efficiency, effectiveness, and generality